 - If using brined grape leaves, rinse with water before use.
 If using fresh grape leaves, blanch cleaned leaves in hot water until soft.

 - Working with one grape leaf at a time, spread a grape leaf flat on your work surface, with the vein side up.
-Add 1 TBS of rice filling to the center of your grape leaf.
+Add 1 tablespoon of rice filling to the center of your grape leaf.

 - Depending on the size of your grape leaves, the amount of filling can vary.
-1 TBS of filling is a good amount for a leaf the size of the palm of an average hand.
+1 tablespoon of filling is a good amount for a leaf the size of the palm of an average hand.

 - Starting with the stem end, pull the lower part of the grape leaf over the filling, tucking the tip under the filling.